FabianGosebrink/ASPNET-WebAPI-AngularJs/README.md

 Note that this is just a sample!
 NEVER use a Singleton to replace a database in a business-application.
 This was just made for demo purposes.

-If you have VS 2013 you can install the <a href="https://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708">Task Runner Explorer</a>, which is included in Vs 2015
+If you have VS 2013 you can install the <a href="https://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708">Task Runner Explorer</a>, which is included in VS 2015

 Regards